LionelAuroux/treematching/README.md

 # treematching

+Using natural python reflixivity, all python data structures could be seen as trees of python objects.

-Allow you to match any python tree hiearchy with python matching objects.
+The module **treematching** allow you to write patterns to match subtrees in any trees of python objects.

+This could be usefull for trees coming from parsing (AST) but in a more common ways, from any trees coming from anywhere (JSON, DB, ...).

-An EDSL (Embedded Domain Specific Language) in python provide you some objects (Type, Attrs, List, Dict, ...) and you write a pattern with it to match python data.
+**treematching** provide you some objects (Type, Attrs, List, Dict, ...) to write your patterns.

+For example:

 ```python
 bt = Type('A',